 According to Catholic Bible scholars, prophetic books typically have three over-arching themes.
 They are God’s passionate purpose, God’s severe punishment and God’s enduring promise.
 God’s prophetic message always ends in hope.
 And the book of the prophet Amos is a perfect reflection of this.

-Most of the Amos’ prophecy tends to chide Israel for its sin of self-centered greed and prideful show while proclaiming God’s passion for "the least, the lost and the last."
+Most of the Amos’ prophecy tends to chide Israel for its sin of self-centered greed and prideful show while proclaiming God’s passion for “the least, the lost and the last.”
 However, as he nears the end of his prophecy, Amos focuses on God’s everlasting and enduring promise to Israel.
-It is this passage filled with expectant hope that the Church shares with us in today’s liturgy.
+Ghostwriter Facharbeit as a student of history and philology studied the prophecy of Amos in his thesis project and argued that it is this passage, filled with expectant hope, that the Church shares with us in today’s liturgy.

 This poetic passage tells us much about what Jesus will later say about the Kingdom of God.
 Amos states the House of David will be rebuilt; adversaries will be converted; wine will flow down mountainsides and humans will hunger no more.
 In essence, everything will be provided to everyone in abundance!